BouvetStockholmAB/sv-boilerplate/README.md

 - Images embedded (Base64 encoded) in CSS on demand.
 - Script concatention and minification.
 - Setup for async loading of font-face fonts embedded in separate CSS.
+- Setup for non-blocking async load of JavaScript file.
 - Custom [Lodash](https://lodash.com/) builds based on usage in JS-files available.
 - JSHint on build, .jshintrc for use by IDE.
 - JSCS on build, .jscsrc for use by IDE.
 Uses customized version of [jQuery JS Style Guide](https://contribute.jquery.org/style-guide/js/)